ALK — Alaska Air Group, Inc.

 4. Bad News, Challenges, or Points of Concern

-- Geopolitical Disruptions: Events such as severe weather in Hawaii and civil unrest in Puerto Vallarta have negatively affected demand and revenue, particularly in these regions.
+- Geopolitical Disruptions: Events such as severe weather in Hawaii and civil unrest in Puerto Vallarta have negatively impacted demand and unit revenues.

 5. Notable Q&A Insights

-- Corporate Travel Growth: Managed corporate travel revenue grew 19% in Q1, with expectations of continued strength in Q2.
+- Corporate Travel Growth: Managed corporate travel revenue grew 19% in Q1, with expectations for continued strength in Q2.